-O’Neill Surname Genealogy
+O’Neill Surname Meaning

 - Royal O’Neill Clan.
 O’Neill clan history.

 - The Association of O’Neill Clans.

 O’Neill clan website.

 O’Neill Surname Ancestry

 Ireland.
 The O’Neills were the chief family of the Cinel Eoghen, their territory being Tir Eoghen (or Tyrone) which then also included most of Derry and parts of Donegal.
 Aedh (Hugh) “the Stout” O’Neill, king of Ulster in the 14th century, took as his clan emblem and war-cry a severed bloody right hand (the red hand of Ireland forever).

 Until 1595 the chiefs were inaugurated as the O’Neill Mor (the great O’Neill).
 For most of that time these chiefs from their base at Dungannon were able to keep Ulster free of English encroachment.

 In the 14th century a branch of the Tyrone O’Neills had migrated to Antrim where they became known as the clan Aedh Buidhe (clan of the yellow-haired Hugh) or Clanaboy – from Aedh Buidhe O’Neill who had been slain in 1283.
 The Clanaboy clan chieftain styled himself the O’Neill Buidhe.
 His stronghold in county Antrim was Edenduffcarrick, subsequently Shane’s castle.